This article explains how device discovery works on UNMS and how to troubleshoot any issues that may be encountered.

 NOTES & REQUIREMENTS: Devices using older firmware will have to upgrade to latest version in order to be discovered.
 If the device has firmware versions as the ones listed below, please upgrade:

 - How Discovery Works

 - Related Articles

-It is important to know how discovery works to understand what issues we could run into.
-This article explains how the discovery process actually works and what to do if you either cannot discover a device or you can discover it, but it won't connect.
+Understanding how device discovery works, helps interpret and solve issues if they arise.
+This article explains how the discovery process works and what to do if you either cannot discover a device or you can discover it, but it won't connect.
 In case you do not want your device to be discovered for some reason, this article also includes how to prevent discovery.